Airbus A350: A350-1000ULR

 In December 2019, Qantas tentatively chose the A350-1000 to operate their Project Sunrise routes, before a final decision in March 2020 for up to 12 aircraft.
 Initial speculation suggested that the variant might be marketed as the A350-1000ULR.
-However, the -1000 is not expected to share the -900ULR's larger fuel tanks and other fuel system modifications, and Airbus has stopped short of describing the largest MTOW variant as a ULR model, despite the 8700 nmi range.
+However, the -1000 was not expected to share the -900ULR's larger fuel tanks and other fuel system modifications, and Airbus had stopped short of describing the largest MTOW variant as a ULR model, despite the 8700 nmi range.
 After a delay due to the COVID-19 pandemic, the decision was confirmed on 2 May 2022, when Qantas placed a formal order for 12 Airbus A350-1000 aircraft for Project Sunrise flights to originally start in 2025.

-On 6 June 2024, Qantas International CEO Cam Wallace, confirmed at the 80th International Air Transport Authority (IATA) AGM in Dubai, that the European Union Aviation Safety Agency (EASA) had approved the design of the rear centre tank (RCT) that allowed the aircraft to fly the distances required, following a requested redesign.
+On 6 June 2024, Qantas International CEO Cam Wallace, confirmed at the 80th International Air Transport Association (IATA) AGM in Dubai, that the European Union Aviation Safety Agency (EASA) had approved the design of the rear centre tank (RCT) that allowed the aircraft to fly the distances required, following a requested redesign.
 With Airbus integrating the tank into the A350-1000 for flight testing in early 2025 for delivery to the group in mid-2026.
-The aircraft will be configured with 238 seats in four classes, with Qantas publications and website using the ULR abbreviation, but Airbus is yet to confirm.

 On 6 November 2025, Airbus and Qantas released a set of pictures of the upcoming first ultra long range A350-1000 variant (MSN 707) with a confirmed marketing name as A350-1000ULR being displayed on the aircraft.

+A first test flight for Project Sunrise was carried out on 23-24 July 2026 from Toulouse to Melbourne.
+The flight time was 19 hours and 12 minutes.
+The return flight on 27-28 July 2026 involved 24 hours and 25 minutes of flight time and covered a distance of roughly 12460 nmi.